Guide to investment companies

 Tips for investment planning

-If you’re in debt, think carefully before you make a risky investment in stocks or shares.
-You might find it wiser to invest in cash or bonds, which are more secure.
-They can often offer you reliable returns to help with any interest payments you have.
-Remember, high risk investment is not suitable as a way to get out of debt.
+- If you’re in debt, think carefully before you make a risky investment in stocks or shares.
+You might find it wiser to pay off the debt first.
+Remember, high-risk investment is not suitable as a way to get out of debt.

-Before you invest, make sure you have some "rainy day" money.
-Keep a secure fund in a bank or building society you can access quickly for any unexpected outgoings or emergencies.
+- Before you invest, make sure you have some "rainy day" money.
+Keep a secure cash fund in a bank or building society you can access quickly for any unexpected outgoings or emergencies.

 - Don’t follow advice blindly.
 Make sure that you understand the implications of any financial advice you’re given.